Noel-Teens/delivery-driver-2d/README.md

 - `noPackageColor` - Default car color
 - `destoyDelay` - How long before picked up packages disappear

-### Building New Levels
-Use the included road tiles and environment assets to create your own delivery routes and town layouts!

-## 🎯 Future Enhancements

-Some ideas for expanding the game:
-- Multiple delivery routes
-- Time-based challenges
-- Score system
-- Multiple package types
-- Traffic and moving obstacles
-- Sound effects and music
-- Particle effects for pickups/deliveries

-## 📝 License

-This project is for educational and personal use.
-Asset pack included for learning purposes.

-## 🤝 Contributing

-Feel free to fork this project and add your own features!
-Some areas for improvement:
-- UI/HUD system
-- Level progression
-- Audio system
-- Enhanced visual effects
-- Mobile controls

 ---

 **Happy Delivering! 🚚📦**